 Some previously unpublished photos are included in the book, courtesy of Nuthin’ Fancy engineer Dave Evans and the band’s British minder Sally Arnold.
 I have a lot more unpublished Skynyrd and family photos that I wanted to include, but there was no room.
 Here’s one.
 It’s of Artimus’ extremely handsome maternal grandfather, Guy Williams, as a young man:

 The book’s image is a reproduction of a photo that can be found inside the Street Survivors album.

-I love the photo, but my protests about the distressed font fell on deaf ears as did my recommendation that the star be replaced with Artimus’ marine sergeant stripes.
-They did, at least, include a pair of horizontal drum sticks, which is pretty cool.
-The photo was taken by Dave Alexander, who also shot the cover for the Eagles’ Hotel California.
+I love the original photo, taken by Dave Alexander, who also shot the cover for the Eagles’ Hotel California.
+But my protests about the distressed font on the cover fell on deaf ears as did my recommendation that the star be replaced with Artimus’ marine sergeant stripes.
+The publisher did, at least, include a pair of horizontal drum sticks, which is pretty cool.

 By the way, Artimus and I are still having fun working on his family tree.
 We are currently at 600+ names going back to the Kogers of southern Germany in the 16th Century.
 Artimus’ southern American roots begin in about 1800 with Coonrod Pile (depicted below in a tiny portion of the tree; click on it for a bigger version).

 Yes, the Crocketts are connected to Davy Crockett, and Nancy Brooks was the grandmother of Sgt.
 Alvin York, one of America’s greatest WW1 heroes.
 Artimus is intensely proud to be a cousin of Alvin’s, and a son of the south.